cavalab/cavalab.github.io/index.md

 ### Join the Team!

 We're new, and growing.
-If you're excited to do a post-doc or graduate studies at the intersection of interpretability, fairness, and health informatics, please contact {{ site.email }}.
+If you're looking to do a post-doc, graduate studies, or undergraduate research at the intersection of interpretability, fairness, and health informatics, please contact {{ site.email }}.